SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 4.2.5 Use RabbitMQ ConnectionFactory

-Once you have configured and added the RabbitMQ `ConnectionFactory` to the service container, then its very simple to inject and use it in a controller or a view.
+Once you have configured and added the RabbitMQ `ConnectionFactory` to the service container, inject and use it in a controller or a view:

-Below is an example illustrating this:

  ```csharp
 using RabbitMQ.Client;